Answering your questions on chiropractic treatment

 Q. What if I've been injured in a car accident or on the job?

 A. It is important that you consult with your family chiropractor as soon as possible regarding treatment for your injuries.
 The longer you wait, the longer it can take for treatment and recovery time.
 Remember, no referral is necessary from your family physician.
-Saskatchewan Health pays for the uninsured portion of your treatment if you are a claimant of SGI.

 The Workers' Compensation Board (WCB) pays for the full cost of treatment for work related injuries.
 You may see your chiropractor first for the evaluation of your work injury.